syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ![](CheckBoxSelectionMode_images/CheckBoxSelectionMode_img7.png)

 ## Appearance
-SfListView allows the item checkbox can be customized by using through `SfListView.Style.CheckBoxStyle` property.
+The SfListView allows the item check box customization by using the `SfListView.Style.CheckBoxStyle` property.

 {% tabs %}
 {% highlight c# %}